szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1583:** Make Kachiko's Wakizashi substantially more unique in description and improve it

 I really hate unique items with nothing in the description worth reading, so I tried to add something a bit more worth reading and hopefully not too cringy (see ZSTweaks/unique_descriptions.md for details).
+For reasons described in the description, it is now called Kachiko's Whisper.
 Nothing is going to contradict the lore anyway.
 The following additions are added:

 - Wisdom penalty (which can kill, technically, and I guess remove spell slots from priests) lasts for 6 rounds now as opposed to 2 rounds.
 - Shadowdancers receive: +10% Hiding skills and +1 THAC0